mmichie/m28/CODEBASE_IMPROVEMENT_PLAN.md

 # M28 Codebase-Wide Improvement Plan

+> **UPDATE**: The builtin package refactoring has been completed successfully.
+This document now focuses on remaining codebase-wide improvements beyond the builtin system.

 ## Executive Summary

 The M28 codebase exhibits systemic architectural issues that go beyond the builtin package.
-This document outlines a comprehensive plan to address these issues and establish better patterns for future development.
+While the builtin refactoring is complete (see ROADMAP.md for details), this document outlines remaining improvements needed across the broader codebase.

 ## Systemic Issues Identified